chasoft/docs.chasoft.net/docs/ari/guides/internationalization.md

 There are two cases:

 1. You are using a content block.
-For example
+For example,

   ```tsx
   <FaqsBlock